wonderlic/swagger-validation/docs/md/DOCUMENTATION.md

 - req `Object` - The request that this is validating
 - \[models\] `Object` - Optionally, the models that are defined as part of this Swagger API definition
 - validationObj `Object` - The validation object that is defined as part of this Swagger API definition

 **Returns**: `Array` - An empty Array if the <tt>value</tt> was "nothing" and not required, else an arraycontaining an object with either an error property (which contains an Array of Error objects)or a value property that contains the value, parsed successfully if validation knows how, else the value unmodified.
-<a name="Validation.Validate_Parameter"></a>
-##Validation.Validate_Parameter(param, value, [models])
-Ensures that the <tt>value</tt> that is passed in on the req is valid based upon the Swagger definition for this operation.

-**Params**

-- param `Object` - The Swagger param that was created for this operation
-- value `Object` - The value that is passed in along the req (via body, header, etc.)
-- \[models\] `Object` - Optionally, the models that are defined as part of this Swagger API definition

-**Returns**: `Array` - An empty Array if the <tt>value</tt> was "nothing" and not required, else an arraycontaining an object with either an error property (which contains an Array of Error objects)or a value property that contains the value, parsed successfully if validation knows how, else the value unmodified.
 <a name="Validation.Validate"></a>